Kurento/kurento/source/user/writing_modules.rst

 The scaffolding tool generates a complete folder tree, with all the needed *CMakeLists.txt* files to build with CMake.
 You'll also find empty Kurento Module Descriptor files (*.kmd*), which must contain a complete description of the module: constructor, methods, properties, events, and the complex types defined by the developer.

-Once your *.kmd* files have been filled with a complete description of the module, it is time to generate the corresponding server stub code with ``kurento-module-creator``.
+Once your *.kmd* files have been filled with a complete description of the module, it is time to generate the corresponding server stub code with *kurento-module-creator*.
 Run this from the root directory of your module:

 .. code-block:: console

-   mkdir -p build/ && cd build/
+   mkdir build/ && cd build/
    cmake ..
    make